craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 ____________________________________________________________
 ## Lab 7A: Configuring message transport in Exchange Online

-### Exercise 1: Configuring message-transport settings
+### Exercise 1: Configure message-transport settings

 #### Task 1: Create a custom send and receive connector to enforce TLS